tqh/local-k8s/README.md

 minikube delete

-kubectl help #Help
+kubectl help # Help
-kubectl options #Help about options
+kubectl options # Help about options

+kubectl get all # List all the things inside the current namespace

+kubctl get ns # List namespaces

-kubectl get all ## List all the things inside the current namespace kubectl -n <namespace> get all # List all in a specific namespace
+kubectl -n <namespace> get all # List all in a specific namespace

 ```